have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 Powershell should be downloaded by default on Windows unless you disabled / uninstalled it

 Before running the script, be sure to install all dependencies:\
+First ensure pip is installed.
+If not:\
+`sudo apt-get install python3-pip`

+Now install all requirements:
 `pip install -r requirments.txt`

 If you're running the script off Linux you will also need wakeonlan, which can be installed here: